quark-zju/x79d8/README.md

 random 128-bit integer `count`.
 The IV used for encrypting that block is `blake2s(key, count, block_id)`.
 The `count` will be changed whenever the block is written.
-If a block is deleted and re-added, its `count` will be re-initialized by the OS rng.
+If a block is deleted and re-added, its `count` will be re-initialized by the operating system random number generator.
 The OS RNG must be secure to eliminate IV reuse in that case.

 By default, a block is 1MB.
 Smaller files will be grouped into one block.
-Larger files are will span across multiple blocks.
+Larger files will span across multiple blocks.
 This behavior can be changed by the `--block-size-kb` option during `init`.

 x79d8 uses scrypt to calculate the key from password.
 Its strength can be changed by the `--scrypt-log-n` option during `init`.

-x79d8 assumes it's a local service and there are no untrusted traffic.
+x79d8 assumes it's a local service and there is no untrusted traffic.
 For example, it does not use AEAD (authenticated encryption with associated data).
 Do not expose x79d8 features to untrusted network!
-Do not allow untrusted users to edit the encrypted files (in particular, they can replace a block to its previous version to trick an IV-reuse case, if the OS RNG is also insecure)!
+Do not allow untrusted users to edit the encrypted files (in particular, they can replace a block to its previous version to trick an IV-reuse case if the OS RNG is also insecure)!

 ## Durability